omsinf/hkoll-demo/README.md

 - `normaliseImages`: Do or do not normalise images, if normalisation rules are specified for a division (*True* or *False*).
 - `includeStandoff`: Do or do not integrate standoff, if standoff is specified for a division (*True* or *False*).

-`repoRoot`: Assuming that you keep all your project files within one root folder, this value provides the link between Hkoll’s location on your computer and the input files (enter an absolute or relative path seen from Hkoll).
+`repoRoot`: Assuming that you keep all your project files within one root folder, this value provides the link between Hkoll’s location on your computer and the input files (enter an absolute or relative path seen from Hkoll, e.g. `"../../config"` for »two folder levels up, then in the *config* folder«).

-`relPath`: In this section, the from the `repoRoot` for input (and logging output) files, for one or more divisions (separate texts, e.g. chapters or poems)
+`relPaths`: In this section, the relative paths from the `repoRoot` for input and output files are defined, for one or more divisions (separate texts, e.g. chapters or poems):
-- `division`
-- `divisionId`
-- `process`:
+- `division`: the name of the division (for human readers)
+- `divisionId`: the unique id of the division (for Hkoll)
+- `process`: option whether Hkoll processes this division (`True`) or skips it (`False`, e.g. because it is in a non-consistent state)
+- `model`, `images`, `normRules`, `standoff`, `output`, `logFile`: paths to the corresponding input and output files.

 #### Runtime options